rintala/DD2423/lab1/answers_jr_lab1.md

 **Answers:**

-"To better understand the role of the logarithm function, see also Lab 0B ”Elementary image operations”." - **SINK FUNCTION**
+"To better understand the role of the logarithm function, see also Lab 0B ”Elementary image operations”." - **SINC FUNCTION**

 ***Discrete Fourier transformation in two dimensions*** - given in lecture 03, page 39:
 $$